Supersheep50/hey-look-listen-quiz/README.md

       - Largest function has 10 statements in it, while the median is 3.
       - The most complex function has a cyclomatic complexity value of 4 while the median is 2.

+### Fixed Bugs

+- Quiz was not recoginizing the correct answer.
+My styling on my answers was causing right answers to be seen as wrong answers.
+- Timer was not counting down from 60 and acting erratically when starting a new game.
+-

 ### Unfixed Bugs

 You will need to mention unfixed bugs and why they were not fixed.
 This section should include shortcomings of the frameworks or technologies used.
 Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.